cenfun/monocart-coverage-reports/README.md

 - `text-summary`

 > Other reports
-- `console-summary` shows coverage summary in console
+- `console-summary` shows coverage summary in the console
 ![](test/console-summary.png)
 - `raw` only keep all original data, which can be used for other reports input with `inputDir`
     - see [Merge Coverage Reports](#merge-coverage-reports)